 One Week after a Facelift Surgery

 One week after the surgery, you can stop taking pain meds after discussing it with your surgeon.
 You will slowly start to feel better than you did immediately after the surgery.
 Start taking a ten to fifteen-minute walk around the house twice a day.
-You will still have swelling and bruising all around your face and neck area.
+The swelling and bruising around your face and neck area are still present.
 Having patience is the key to a smooth recovery.
 Keep sleeping on your back with your head in an elevated position.
-You can also use ice to reduce swelling on your face.
+You can also use ice packs to reduce swelling on your face.
 Make sure to wrap it up in a towel and apply it for a few minutes at a time.

 Two Weeks after a Facelift Surgery

 At the two-week mark, you could return to work if your job is not physically demanding.
 If it is, you might still want to stay at home for another two weeks.
 Bruising and swelling will reduce significantly by week two.
 You can use mineral makeup to cover up the bruising, if this makes you feel more comfortable going out in the public.
 As the numbness fades away, you might start to feel minor tingling sensations around the incisions.
 At this point, you can resume taking supplements or blood-thinning medications.
 You will also feel the urge to scratch your incisions – avoid scratching at all costs.
 Keep applying the topical ointments Dr Gittos has prescribed.

 One Month after a Facelift Surgery

 You will be able to do almost all the tasks around your house along with gentle exercises.
 However, you should still stay clear of heavy lifting as well as strenuous exercises.
 Bruising will be completely gone by week two.
 You can easily go out in public without wearing makeup.
 Some patients also report tingling and tightness.
 It is very normal and you shouldn’t worry about it.
 Essentially, you will begin to feel like yourself.